stateful/docs.runme.dev/docs/guide/k8s/linkerd.md

 ## **Install the Linkerd CLI**

-After setting up the project, the next step is to install the Linkerd CLI.
+After setting up the project, the next step is to install the [Linkerd CLI](https://linkerd.io/2.16/getting-started/#step-1-install-the-cli).
 The CLI helps with tasks like installing Linkerd into your cluster, validating your setup, and checking the status of your mesh.
-To install, run the command below.
+To install, run the command below ( if you have [brew](https://brew.sh/) already installed).

 ```sh {"id":"01J8M55WEWHYWXJE9ZRC1Q6TPE"}
 brew install linkerd